lorenzo-delsignore/q-learning-based-routing-protocols/README.md

 # Approaches

-The solve the routing protocol the Q-Learning algorithm was used which is an off-policy TD control algorithm in Reinforcement Learning:
+To solve the routing protocol the Q-Learning algorithm was used which is an off-policy TD control algorithm in Reinforcement Learning:
  - greedy (with exploration in the early stages)
  - greedy (without exploratin in the early stages)
  - best action (with exploration in the early stages)